MolSSI-Education/cpp_programming/01-09-homework3.md

 Your homework is to calculate the radial distribution function for the final coordinates after 50,000 steps of MC simulation.
 You should pick another temperature to perform a second simulation and compare the two RDFs.
 A function for computing the RDF can be provided to you upon request, but it is a **bonus** if you write your own.
 You can see some instructions for writing calculating the RDF [here](http://www.physics.emory.edu/faculty/weeks/idl/gofr2.html).

 ## Bonus
-**Square Lattice**
+**Alternate Lattice**
-Write a function called `square_lattice` which places a specified number of particles on a square lattice.
+Write a function called `square_lattice` which places a specified number of particles on a cubic lattice.
 The function should take a number of particles and a box length.
 - Turn your code for a bonus using [this link](https://classroom.github.com/a/ZvOfBPS_).
-The due date for a bonus is in one week, August 20, 2020.
+The due date for a bonus is in one week, August 20, 2020.**

+This assignment did say `square lattice` at first - but we want a 3D lattice (ie cubic) rather than 2D lattice (square), so please write a function for a square lattice!